Explaining what I do as a health coach can be difficult: while the profession is certainly growing, it’s still an alien concept for many.

 What do you do because you are functioning on autopilot and haven’t thought intentionally about how you could spend this time and energy instead?

-If that all feels a bit overwhelming, I invite you to apply for my next virtual group coaching series, which will start in mid-January and will help you to declutter your daytimer so that you can put yourself back in your own life story.
+[Edited for date] If that all feels a bit overwhelming, I invite you to stay tune for my Declutter Your Daytimer program, which will launch again in January 2019 in three different formats—virtual DIY, virtual group, and in-person group—and will help you to declutter your daytimer so that you can put yourself back in your own life story.

 Want to dig deeper into your own health story?
 Schedule a FREE 1:1 YOURstory consultation!
-I am now taking clients starting in January 2018.
+I am now taking new clients starting in January 2019.

 As Smokey the Bear says, only you can prevent wildfires….